The strength of your Stomach and Spleen Qi or “digestive fire” is paramount in Traditional Chinese Medicine and Chinese

 Some people are considered more "Yang" or "Hot" in nature, whilst others may be considered to be "Yin" "Damp"or "Cold" in nature.
 Each of these TCM classifications describe pathologies occurring within the body, and indicate which foods to include in the diet and foods to avoid.

 We simply can not separate the food that we eat, from the state of our health.

-I also think it’s really important to begin exploring the abundance of foods that are available for you to include into your diet rather than focusing on the foods you have been told to avoid and eliminate.
+I personally think it’s really important to begin exploring the abundance of foods that are available for you to include into your diet rather than focusing on the foods you have been told to avoid and eliminate.

 Bring some joy back into your kitchen, meals and digestion!

 Particular foods, for example bread and grains, may have no reportable effects on one person yet another may experience symptoms including fatigue, foggy headedness, headaches, stomach cramps & recurrent sinusitis after eating.

 Grains, vegetables, fruits, nuts, spices and herbs all have various healing qualities that ensure your body is digesting your nutrients efficiently.